elenderg/PAL-1000/instruções de compilação.md

 `To decide if a string is any negative word:`
-`If the string is "not", say yes.`
+`If the string is "_not", say yes.`
-`If the string is "cannot", say yes.`
+`If the string is "_cannot", say yes.`
-`If the string is "nothing", say yes.`
+`If the string is "_nothing", say yes.`
-`If the string ends with "n't", say yes.`
+`If the string ends with "_n't", say yes.`
 `Say no.`

-When a decider is written with a "positive" header, the CAL will understand both the positive and negative forms.
-For example, "To decide if a string is blank" will automatically serve as "to decide if a string is not blank".
+When a decider is written with a "_positive_" header, the CAL will understand both the positive and negative forms.
+For example, "_To decide if a string is blank_" will automatically serve as "_to decide if a string is not blank".

 140. Since there's a lot of string concatenation required in monikette-to-moniker conversions, and since we do those a lot, we added in this helper to make those concatenations faster than usual: